faseehahmed26/faseehahmed26/README.md

 <br />

-## I'm a Student, Developer, and a Data Scientist!!
+## I'm a Developer,Learner and a Data Scientist!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other Data Scientists
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects and become a Kaggle 3x Expert